Fort Belvoir Housing

 Fort Belvoir’s location is unique in that it highlights the roots of American history, not only because it rests on the land of indigenous settlers (the Douge Indians), but its intertwined relationship with Washington, D.C. (about 15 miles) and President George Washington’s home on the Potomac River, Mount Vernon (about 5 miles).

 You won’t get bored in D.C.!
-Tourists visit from across the globe to see the sights.
+Along with so many things to do in NoVA (northern Virginia), tourists visit from across the globe to see the sights.
 You’ll find something for everyone: festivals, museums, food, wine, and sports.
-Major events like the Cherry Blossom Festival, Marine Corps Marathon, and National Christmas Tree Lighting require advance planning.
+Major events like the Cherry Blossom Festival, Marine Corps Marathon, and National Christmas Tree Lighting require planning.

-Read local publications like the Washingtonian, The D.C.
-Patch, and military family Facebook groups to stay up to date with activities.
+Read local publications like The Washingtonian and The D.C.
+Patch, and follow military family Facebook groups to stay up to date on activities.
 Like the pace in D.C., everything moves quickly.
 Realize that attractions like the iconic Smithsonian museums easily take weeks to explore.
 Plan well in advance for visits to the White House or Pentagon.

-Those who live near Fort Belvoir also find plenty of recreation outlets within a 2-3 hour drive in neighboring West Virginia and Pennsylvania.
+Those who live near Fort Belvoir also find plenty of recreation outlets within a two to three-hour drive in neighboring West Virginia and Pennsylvania.

 Moving to Fort Belvoir?
 Download your free guide to the area now!